 Theological Education Institutions (TEIs), via their Common Awards Management Committee, are responsible for regularly reviewing their approved programme pathways (as documented in the TEI’s programme regulations and module overview tables) to ensure that they remain up-to-date, fit-for-purpose, and aligned with the overarching Common Awards Curriculum Framework.
 The curriculum development process provides an opportunity for TEIs to make changes to their programme regulations or module overview tables.
 This might be as a result of the Annual Self-Evaluation process, reflecting on student feedback, feedback from External Examiners, or identifying a new opportunity.
-TEIs, or the National Ministry Team, may also wish to propose changes to the Common Awards Curriculum Framework (such as module outlines or a Programme Specification).
+TEIs, or the Ministry Development Team, may also wish to propose changes to the Common Awards Curriculum Framework (such as module outlines or a Programme Specification).

 Curriculum Development requests should be submitted to Durham by the relevant deadline prior to the year in which the changes are due to take effect.
 This includes programmes that are due to commence in September/October or January or April.
 Proposals received after the deadline may not be considered.

-There are three main Curriculum Development deadlines:
+There are two main Curriculum Development deadlines for TEIs:

 Find out more: